nating/cs-exams/README.md

-# nating.netsoc.ie - automatic!
+# Trinity CS Website
 A website to help Computer Science students at Trinity College Dublin study their course material.
+It can be found at nating.netsoc.ie.

 ## Description